The Complete Guide to Renting Your ADU in San DiegoMarch 1st, 2022

 Can I rent out my ADU?
 Can I build an ADU on a rental property?

 Yes, you can rent your ADU.
-And you can build an ADU on a rental property.
+And you can build an accessory unit on a rental property for ADU rental income.
 Previously, California state law enforced specific legislation regarding owner occupancy requirements.
 However, a moratorium was placed on these owner occupancy requirements for all ADUs permitted between January 1, 2020 and January 1, 2030.
 This means any previous requirements have been eliminated for the ten-year span mentioned above, so property owners can add another unit to their single or multi-family lots.

-Yes, ADUs can typically be rented for periods of 30 or more days, per California state law.
+ADUs can typically be rented for periods of 30 or more days, per California state law and intended to encourage the use of ADUs as long term housing and not vacation rentals.
 A few municipalities have waived this requirement, including Los Angeles and San Francisco.
 This is a consideration you must agree to in the form of a covenant before any building permits can be issued for the construction of your ADU.
 Platforms like Airbnb or VRBO allow you to set minimum rental periods to help you comply with the law.

 Another option we’ve been seeing lately is to sign a “master lease” with a company that manages corporate housing.
 That housing company rents for periods of 30+ days to military, healthcare and other business professionals relocating to the area for work.
 The corporate housing company leases directly from the homeowner and typically works on the rental contract before the ADU is even complete so that they can start renting immediately.